-The Playbook is intended to be used as a menu of policy options and implementation considerations, not as a set of recommendations or endorsements of any particular approach.
+The Playbook is intended to be used by regulators as a menu of policy options and implementation considerations, not as a set of recommendations or endorsements of any particular approach.
 The examples included throughout the Playbook are intended to help jurisdictions identify ideas that may be relevant to their own market conditions, statutory authority, regulatory structure, risk environment, and consumer needs.
 A strategy that is effective in one state may need to be adapted, limited, or paired with other actions in another jurisdiction.

 Jurisdictions considering any option described in the Playbook should evaluate the policy goal, legal authority, market context, operational requirements, funding needs, consumer impacts, and potential tradeoffs before deciding whether and how to proceed.
 This evaluation may include outreach to states, agencies, insurers, consumer representatives, technical experts, emergency management officials, local governments, nonprofit partners, or other relevant parties with experience implementing the approach or being affected by it.
 Those conversations can help regulators understand how a strategy was developed, what conditions supported implementation, what challenges emerged, and what adjustments may be necessary for another jurisdiction.